orgmanager/orgmanager/readme.md

 - PHP - (At least v5.6.4, although v7.* is recommended.
 [Installing PHP](http://php.net/manual/en/install.php))
 - Some PHP libraries - (OpenSSL, PDO, Mbstring, Tokenizer, XML) (Google is your friend :smile:)
 - Composer - ([Install Composer](https://getcomposer.org/download/))
-- MySQL database - (Although this isn't recommanded for a production enviroment, [you can get them online for free](https://www.google.com/search?q=free+mysql+database))
+- MySQL database - (Although this isn't recommended for a production enviroment, [you can get them online for free](https://www.google.com/search?q=free+mysql+database))
 - SSH access to your server (physical access is also valid)

 ### Installing